chromium/chromium/tools/mb/docs/user_guide.md

 having to juggle long lists of gn args by hand.

 `mb_config.pyl` is structured as a file containing a single PYthon Literal
-expression: a dictionary with three main keys, `masters`, `configs` and `mixins`.
+expression: a dictionary with three main keys, `builder_groups`, `configs` and `mixins`.

-The `masters` key contains a nested series of dicts containing mappings of master -> builder -> config .
-This allows us to isolate the buildbot recipes from the actual details of the configs.
+The `builder_groups` key contains a nested series of dicts containing mappings of builder_group -> builder -> config .
+This allows us to isolate the builder recipes from the actual details of the configs.
 The config should either be a single string value representing a key in the `configs` dictionary, or a list of strings, each of which is a key in the `configs` dictionary;